 TourScoop Recommends

-We like the pill options from Dramamine, Bonine, and have also had some luck with wearing Sea-Band acupressure wristbands for dealing with minor motion sickness while traveling.
-Find these and other brands at retailers like Walmart, Target, and Amazon.
+I like the pill options from Dramamine, Bonine, and have also had some luck with wearing Sea-Band acupressure wristbands for dealing with minor motion sickness while traveling.
 If your motion sickness tends toward severe, there are also prescription medications like Scopolamine.

 7. Thermometer